-The type of devices in which the Chemical Energy is converted into Electrical Energy are called electric cells.
+The type of devices in which the Chemical Energy is converted into Electrical Energy is called electric cells.
 When a specific number of these electric cells are electrically connected in Series and Parallel combinations it forms a Battery.
 Basically each electric cell is made of two different or dissimilar conductors that are immersed in the conducting liquid.
-So, an electric Battery is such a type of the electrochemical device that converts the chemical reactions happening among the electric cells into electrical energy.
+So, an electric Battery is such a type of electrochemical device that converts the chemical reactions happening among the electric cells into electrical energy.
 A battery can have one or more electrochemical cells with external connections called electrodes for powering electrical devices such as UPS, Mobile Phones, Flashlights, and Electric Cars, etc. The electrodes are normally marked with + and – signs.

 Types of Battery:

 Confused?
 Let me make it simple.
 Do you know about the non-chargeable and rechargeable batteries?
 Non-chargeable battery = Primary Battery and rechargeable battery = secondary battery.
 Let’s discuss each one in detail.